Benefits of consuming hibiscus tea and side effects that you should know

 How To Prepare Hibiscus Tea

 It is very easy to make hibiscus tea; all you need is a pan, water, hibiscus flowers, and sugar or honey.
-Let us take a look at the step by step process of making the tea at home.
+Let us take a look at the step-by-step process of making hibiscus tea at home.

 Our suggestion: If you don’t like to use classic teabags or to chop hibiscus flowers, click here to try this Shatavari and Hibiscus blend (designed to support every woman by restoring balance in the mind, body, and soul).
 All ingredients are organic and it is ready for 5-7 minutes.

 Note: If you use fresh hibiscus flowers remove the calyx (the green part from which the flowers are attached to the plant).
 Also remove the stamen, the part from which the seeds are attached.
 Wash the petals well and add them to a pot.

 - boiling water

 On the stove, keep a pot of water to boil.
 Meanwhile, keep all the ingredients ready for the recipe, if you haven’t.

 Take 2 tsp of dried hibiscus flowers, which equals 10 ml of the same (to be more accurate), and add it to the boiling water.